This blog is based on the calendar and one-year lectionary of the 1928 BCP.

 Today's traditional epistle reminds us of the true basis for unity among Christians.
 We have many differences in nature, culture, and personal preferences, but certain things are necessary.
 In Ephesians 4: 2-6.
 St. Paul exhorts Christian believers to seek "to keep the unity of the Spirit in the bond of peace.
 There is one body, and one Spirit, even as ye are called in one hope of your calling; one Lord, one faith, one baptism, one God and Father of all, who is above all, and through all, and in you all."

 Different Christian individuals and groups have distinct preferences and practices.
-Some of those things are important and some are not important.
-Some of those things may be more or less edifying for some people.
-Some of those preferences and practices may have significant theological and/or moral implications.
-Some matters are easier to compromise than others.
-On some matters, we agree to disagree.
-However, on the basics mentioned in Ephesians 4, we need to strive for spiritual unity.
+Some of those differences are important, and some are not important.
+Some of those things may be more or less edifying for specific people, and there is room for compromise on some non-essential points of theology or practice.
+However, on the basics mentioned in Ephesians 4, Christians need to strive for mutual understanding and spiritual unity.

 No comments: